 (d) in relation to the compliance, or purported compliance, with any requirement under these regulations to give the Director General or an inspector advice or information.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) The things to which subregulation (1) applies are —